pystardust/ytfzf/README.md

-     -a  <search query>    Auto play the first result, no selector -r  <search query>    Auto play a random result, no selector -l  <search query>    Loop: prompt selector again after video ends -L  <search query>    Prints the selected URL only, helpful for scripting Use - instead of <query> for stdin
+     -a  <search query>    Auto play the first result, no selector -r  <search query>    Auto play a random result, no selector -l  <search query>    Loop: prompt selector again after video ends -s  <search query>    After the video ends make another search (only works with -l) -L  <search query>    Prints the selected URL only, helpful for scripting Use - instead of <query> for stdin
 ```